BarbadosOfficial Name: Barbados

 CRIMINAL PENALTIES: While you are traveling in Barbados, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different than our own.
 In some places you may be taken in for questioning if you don’t have your passport with you.
 In some places, it is illegal to take pictures of certain buildings.
 In some places, driving under the influence could land you immediately in jail.
 These criminal penalties will vary from country to country.
 There are also some things that might be legal in the country you visit, but still illegal in the United States and you can be prosecuted under U.S. law if you buy pirated goods.Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 If you break local laws in Barbados, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what’s legal and what’s not where you are going.

 Persons violating Barbados laws, even unknowingly, may be expelled, arrested or imprisoned.
 Penalties for possession, use, or trafficking in illegal drugs in Barbados are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Also, be aware that it is against the law, even for children, to dress in camouflage clothing or carry items made with camouflage material.

 SPECIAL CIRCUMSTANCES: All Caribbean countries can be affected by hurricanes.
 The hurricane season normally runs from early June to the end of November, but there have been hurricanes in December in recent years.
 General information about natural disaster preparedness is available via the Internet from the U.S. Federal Emergency Management Agency (FEMA).